Category: ,

 Important Information About Our Self-Paced Courses

 Self-paced courses are undertaken by the student at their own pace.
 No instructor feedback is given, although models are provided in the lessons.
 All self-paced courses include at least one live Q&A session, held via Zoom.
-Students will have one year to access the course site.
+Students will have 365 days to access the course material.
+To extend access by 3 to 12 months from the initial access end date, email the education coordinator.
 More information about how our classes are conducted is available here.

 After placing your order, your course will be added to your personal course library on our education site.
 That site has different login information from the main EFA site.
 Please check your email for information on how to access the course.